 The emerging technology of blockchain is shaking up the industry.
 Its existence allows major enterprises to form a wide range of new business models that help shape a new breed of investors and consumers.
 Since its inception, blockchain technology has brought a number of beneficial innovations including the decentralisation and trustless networks.
-Significantly, this technology has also introduced tokenisation.
+Significantly, this technology has also introduced tokenisation including security tokens and utility tokens.

 Currently, tokenised securities and utility tokens have made start-ups to come forth with million-dollar concepts as they move forward to crowdfunding.
 To further understand blockchain technology, some terminologies must first be defined.